spookyorange/postman-linux-install/README.md

 # Install tarball version of Postman with just a basic script!

-A script to easily install Postman on your Linux machine, local user installation or global installation, your call!
+A script to easily install Postman the tarball way on your Linux machine!

 ## Usage